Child CPR

 • If there is no response e.g. the casualty does not move, talk, or open their eyes - shout for help.

-• Place one hand on the casualty’s forehead and tilt the head back gently.
+• To open the airway, place one hand on the casualty’s forehead and tilt the head back gently.

 • Place your index and middle finger of your other hand onto the casualty’s chin and lift.
 This will lift the casualty’s tongue from the back of their airway.